Efficient Large-Scale Visual Representation Learning And Evaluation: Conclusion

 \section{Conclusion}

-In this article we present in depth our approach to learning image representations in an efficient manner and the benefits we derive in downstream tasks employing them.
-We contrast multiple architectures employed as backbones for representation learning, as well as learning paradigms such as contrastive learning, and supervised learning (single and multitask).
-Our goal to learn representations efficiently is presented throughout.
-Finally we present ablation studies results on how permutations of different approaches perform, including in downstream tasks and online experiments.
-Interestingly but not surprisingly, different approaches perform better depending on the downstream task where they are employed.
-Our final thoughts is that learning visual representations is of paramount importance in e-commerce and other large scale online applications, and especially so in online ads, which are highly visually driven.
-Doing so efficiently is a challenging goal made possible by advances in the field of efficient deep learning and efficient and low latency neural network architectures.
+In this article we present a holistic approach to learning and evaluating image representations in an efficient manner and the benefits derived by employing these representations in downstream tasks, such as visually similar recommendations.
+We contrast multiple architectures employed as backbones for representation learning, as well as transfer learning methods.
+We introduce four offline evaluation approaches, including a novel text-to-image generative method.
+We present ablation studies and offline and online results in multiple downstream tasks.
+Learning visual representations is of paramount importance in visually rich e-commerce and online fashion applications.
+Doing so efficiently is a challenging goal made possible by advances in the field of efficient deep learning in computer vision.